Thilanka-K/Portfolio1/README.md

                     </div> <!-- end section-header -->

                     <p class="attention-getter">
                         I am a dedicated professional with a background in Applied Data Science and Communication.
-My current role as a planning executive at Brandix has allowed me to develop a robust skill set in data analysis and strategic planning.
-I am passionate about using data to drive business success and am committed to continuous learning and professional growth.
+At Brandix, I gained strong experience in data analysis, forecasting, and strategic planning.
+Currently, I work as an Operations Assistant at Emirates Flight Catering, where my role closely involves data analysis and operational planning to support process improvements.
+I am passionate about using data to drive business success and continuously seek to expand my skills with new technologies and methodologies.
                     </p>

                     <p class="attention-getter">